openeew/openeew/README.md

 All OpenEEW projects require the following components:

 - **A network of OpenEEW sensors**.
-You can [build your own](https://openeew.com/docs/build-sensor), [buy here](https://grillo.io/product/openeew-node/), or use someone else's network.
+You can [build your own](https://github.com/openeew/openeew-sensor/tree/master/pcb), or [buy here](https://grillo.io/product/openeew-node/).
 <img src="/images/openeew-sensor.svg" alt="sensor" width="200"/>

 -  **A detection system running on a server**.
-You can find instructions for deploying your own [here](https://openeew.com/docs/deploy-detection-docker).
+We host a [global dashboard](https://dashboard.openeew.com) that monitors everyone's devices and reports events.
 <img src="/images/openeew-detection.svg" alt="detection" width="200"/>

 - **A method for sending alerts**.
-For example, to a Twitter account, via [a mobile app](https://openeew.com/docs/build-app), or an IoT device.
+For example, to a Twitter account, a mobile app, or an IoT device.
 <img src="/images/openeew-alarm.svg" alt="alarm" width="200"/>

 ## Getting Started
-Start by reading this [OpenEEW project website section](http://openeew.com/docs/read-first) which leads to tutorials, guidance and more.
+Start by reading the [Wiki](https://github.com/openeew/openeew/wiki) to get your sensor device up and running.

 You are also welcome to join our [Slack](https://join.slack.com/t/openeew/shared_invite/zt-cibhc0za-XKReMPobi2DsrPusORJZVQ) for getting to know the community and discussing issues in real-time, including the creation of a network for your region.

-Please refer to the [Github project](https://github.com/orgs/openeew/projects) for the current roadmap.

-Each individual Github repo will contain additional issues that need resolving.

 ## Contributing
 Please read [our contributing guidelines](https://openeew.com/docs/contributing) for details of how you can get involved, and [Code of Conduct](CODE_OF_CONDUCT.md) for information about how to participate.